What to include in a corporate plan

 While the Finance Secretary Direction does not set out the requirements for performance measures in the PBS, to maintain consistency with the corporate plan and ensure a clear read between documents, performance measures in the PBS should take account of the requirements of section 16EA of the PGPA Rule.

-For more information, refer to RMG-129 Reporting performance information in Portfolio Budget Statements and RMG-131 Developing performance measures.
+For more information on the PBS and developing performance measures, refer to RMG-129 Reporting performance information in Portfolio Budget Statements and RMG-131 Developing performance measures.

 Record keeping